VoxaAI/voxa/docs/statemachine-skill.rst

   :param object reply: A reply to be sent as a response
   :returns object write: Your alexa event handler should return an appropriate response according to the event type, this generally means appending to the :ref:`reply <reply>` object

-  In the following example the alexa event handler returns a ``REPLACE_ENQUEUED`` directive to a :js:func:`~StateMachineSkill.onAudioPlayer.PlaybackNearlyFinished` event.
+  In the following example the alexa event handler returns a ``REPLACE_ENQUEUED`` directive to a :js:func:`~Voxa.onAudioPlayer.PlaybackNearlyFinished` event.

   .. code-block:: javascript